ulikl/oapi-exporter/README.md

 ### Resource recommendation

-Resource usage for oapi-exporter changes with the OPenShift objects(DeploymentConfig/ResourcequotasSecrets etc.) size of the cluster.
+Resource usage for oapi-exporter changes with the number of the OpenShift objects (DeploymentConfig/ClusterResourceQuotas/Secrets etc.) in the cluster.
 To some extent, the OpenShift objects in a cluster are in direct proportion to the node number of the cluster.

 As a general rule, you should allocate